RamonAsuncion/candy-portfolio-template/README.md

 when I finish my site maybe support for firefox? -moz

 finish the composition attribute in the style.css

-fix responsive for back end and front end title

 #Google document on what I learned: